Homophobia and internalised homophobia

 I grew up in a small country town and was heavily connected with a local church.
 My friendships revolved around the church and i spent a large amount of time at bible studies, church services and being part of the running of things.

-Secretly I knew i liked guys and this was very much against my beliefs and so i thought i could block this out as it was wrong.
-My beliefs trumped my internal feelings and so i tried over and over to push any urges i had down out of sight.
-While i found out later that quite a few people suspected i was gay, to me this battle raged on.
+Secretly, I knew I liked guys and this was very much against my beliefs.
+And I thought I could block this out because it was wrong.
+My beliefs trumped my internal feelings and so I tried over and over to push any urges I had down out of sight.
+While I found out later that quite a few people suspected I was gay, to me this battle raged on.

 Being gay took a long time to come to terms with and the hardest part was breaking down the idea that being gay was wrong, connecting my homosexuality with being a bad person.
-I found great LGBT people and their sense of pride which really helped a lot along with counselling to help me create a new way of thinking about being gay and what this means for my life.
+I found great LGBT people and their sense of pride.
+This helped a lot, along with counselling to help me create a new way of thinking about being gay and what this means for my life.

 I tell this story to show that there is hope in changing our negative thoughts about being gay and to encourage you towards getting some help with it.